-Hey, don’t skip the introduction, there is very important information here!
+Hey, don’t skip the introduction, there's very important information here!

 If you are a self-published author and struggling to get massive leverage with your current book promotions, I have reason to believe that this is going to be the number one blog series you are going to want to follow.

 Moreover, once I transform this series into the book that I am envisioning, it will be the number one book you will need on your shelf.
 It will be something that you will come back to time and time again.

 This series won’t be up on my blog for long, once this book is out on the market this series will be gone for good.
 The only way you will be able to get ahold of this empowering information is through buying the book.

 For the record, I want to make it perfectly clear that I am not an academic theorist.
 I have written and authored several books, and have tried just about everything there is to try when it comes to marketing my work.
 Plus, I’ve recently come by one of the greatest marketing minds on the planet in the person of Dan Kennedy, so you know a lot of what I am going to be showing you will be Direct Response oriented, both online and offline.

 With that said, this blog-to-book series was inspired by Dan’s book, The Ultimate Marketing Plan (AFF), which I highly recommend getting a copy of your own.

 Now, as for his book, he gives some amazing tips about how to market brick and mortar businesses.
 However, what I want to do with this series and with my book (The Ultimate Book Marketing Plan for Self-Published Authors) is to give you tips and advice as to how to market your books, as well as yourself, as a respected and admired writer and author.